andy-9/learning/AWS/developer_associate.md

 * IP Addresses – must be private IPs
 * ALB can route to multiple target groups
 ![img.png](images/alb_query_string_routing.png)
+* Registered targets in a Target Groups for an Application Load Balancer can be one of the following: Lambda functions, private IP addresses, EC2 instances.
+It can NOT be Network Load Balancer.
 * Health checks are at the target group level

 #### Network Load Balancer (v2)